Peter Scott: Postwar life

 As a member of the Species Survival Commission of the International Union for Conservation of Nature, he helped create the Red Data books, the group's lists of endangered species.

 Scott was the founder President of the Society of Wildlife Artists and President of the Nature in Art Trust (a role in which his wife Philippa succeeded him).
 Scott tutored numerous artists including Paul Karslake.

 Gliding champion and chairman

 Scott took up gliding in 1956 at the Bristol Gliding club, close to his Slimbridge site.
 He was able to buy his own glider and started to fly cross-country.
 This developed to competing in gliding competitions and he was British champion in 1963.

 He also joined gliding committees (not normal for competition pilots) and became chairman of the British Gliding Association (BGA) for two years from 1968.
 He was also president of the Bristol & Gloucestershire Gliding Club.

-He was able to interest Prince Philip in gliding and the prince was guest of honour at a couple of British Gliding Championships.

 Later events

 From 1973 to 1983, Scott was Chancellor of the University of Birmingham.
 In 1979, he was awarded an Honorary Degree (Doctor of Science) from the University of Bath.

 Scott continued with his love of sailing, skippering the 12 Metre yacht Sovereign in the 1964 challenge for the America's Cup which was held by the United States.
 Sovereign suffered a whitewash 4–0 defeat in a one-sided competition where the American boat was of a noticeably faster design.
 From 1955 to 1969 he was the president of the International Yacht Racing Union (now World Sailing).

 He was one of the founders of the World Wide Fund for Nature (WWF, formerly called the World Wildlife Fund), and designed its panda logo.
 His pioneering work in conservation also contributed greatly to the shift in policy of the International Whaling Commission and signing of the Antarctic Treaty, the latter inspired by his visit to his father's base on Ross Island in Antarctica.
 In 1986 he received the WWF Gold Medal.
 In the same year he received the J. Paul Getty Wildlife Conservation Prize for his role as cofounder of WWF and his life-long contributions to saving endangered wildlife.

 Scott was a long-time vice-president of the British Naturalists' Association, whose Peter Scott Memorial Award was instituted after his death, to commemorate his achievements.

 He died of a heart attack on 29 August 1989 in Bristol, at age 79.